cipherDOT/tictactoe-minimax/README.md

 # tictactoe-minimax
-tic tac toe board game, with the minmax algorithm implemented
+tic tac toe board game, with the minimax algorithm implemented

 The opponent is an Automated System using the minimax algorithm to play against you in the most optimal way possible.